ulemjmunkhtur/knn_neural_network/README.md

 ```

 Running the Experiments
 The following experiments are conducted using different initialization methods, use of samples, mixup augmentation, and k ratios.
-To run the experiments, execute the following code:
+To run the experiments, execute the following code that can be found in the knn_experiments.py file:
 ```
 python
 # Experiment #1 -- fixed dataset, make blobs